VitorPeixoto/Mario-AI-Framework/README.md

 ------
 #### Planning Track
-Download the repo and run the [`PlayLevel.java`](https://github.com/amidos2006/Mario-AI-Framework/blob/master/src/PlayLevel.java) file.
+Download the repo and run the [`marioai.PlayLevel.java`](https://github.com/amidos2006/Mario-AI-Framework/blob/master/src/PlayLevel.java) file.
 It will run [`robinBaumgarten`](https://github.com/amidos2006/Mario-AI-Framework/tree/master/src/agents/robinBaumgarten) A* agent on the [first Mario level](https://github.com/amidos2006/Mario-AI-Framework/blob/master/levels/original/lvl-1.txt) from the original Super Mario Bros.
 The game will run for 20 seconds (in-game time) and with Mario starting as small Mario and visuals appearing.
 To change the agent just change the package name of the agent in the following code
 ```
-printResults(game.runGame(new agents.robinBaumgarten.Agent(), getLevel("levels/original/lvl-1.txt"), 20, 0, true));
+printResults(game.runGame(new marioai.agents.robinBaumgarten.Agent(), getLevel("levels/original/lvl-1.txt"), 20, 0, true));
 ```
-to any of the package names that are found in [`src/agents/`](https://github.com/amidos2006/Mario-AI-Framework/tree/master/src/agents) folder, feel free to use any in your work.
-If you want to play a level yourself uncomment the following code in [`PlayLevel.java`](https://github.com/amidos2006/Mario-AI-Framework/blob/master/src/PlayLevel.java) file
+to any of the package names that are found in [`src/marioai.agents/`](https://github.com/amidos2006/Mario-AI-Framework/tree/master/src/agents) folder, feel free to use any in your work.
+If you want to play a level yourself uncomment the following code in [`marioai.PlayLevel.java`](https://github.com/amidos2006/Mario-AI-Framework/blob/master/src/PlayLevel.java) file
 ```
 //printResults(game.playGame(getLevel("levels/original/lvl-1.txt"), 200, 0));
 ```
 and comment the agent running line from before.
 This code will run the framework to play the [first mario level](https://github.com/amidos2006/Mario-AI-Framework/blob/master/levels/original/lvl-1.txt) of the original Super Mario Bros with 200 tick on the game clock and with Mario starting as small mario.
 Feel free to change the `0` to `1` to start as Large Mario or `2` to start as Fire Mario.

 #### Level Generation Track
-Download the repo and run the [`GenerateLevel.java`](https://github.com/amidos2006/Mario-AI-Framework/blob/master/src/GenerateLevel.java) from the [`src/`](https://github.com/amidos2006/Mario-AI-Framework/tree/master/src) folder to test the framework.
+Download the repo and run the [`marioai.GenerateLevel.java`](https://github.com/amidos2006/Mario-AI-Framework/blob/master/src/GenerateLevel.java) from the [`src/`](https://github.com/amidos2006/Mario-AI-Framework/tree/master/src) folder to test the framework.
 It will run the `notch` generator to generate a level then it will run [`robinBaumgarten`](https://github.com/amidos2006/Mario-AI-Framework/tree/master/src/agents/robinBaumgarten) A* agent to play that generated level.
 Feel free to try another generators by changing the package name of generator in the following line
 ```
-MarioLevelGenerator generator = new levelGenerators.notch.LevelGenerator();
+MarioLevelGenerator generator = new marioai.levelGenerators.notch.LevelGenerator();
 ```
-to any of the other package names of the other generator that can be found in in [`src/levelGenerators/`](https://github.com/amidos2006/Mario-AI-Framework/tree/master/src/levelGenerators) folder, feel free to use any in your work.
+to any of the other package names of the other generator that can be found in in [`src/marioai.levelGenerators/`](https://github.com/amidos2006/Mario-AI-Framework/tree/master/src/levelGenerators) folder, feel free to use any in your work.
 The generators runs for maximum time of 5 hours to generate a level of 150x16 tiles using the following line:
 ```
 String level = generator.getGeneratedLevel(new MarioLevelModel(150, 16), new MarioTimer(5*60*60*1000));
 ```